nrkno/sofie-quantel-gateway/src/scratch/rest_api.md

 * The output of the Quantel is via a vision mixer under automation control and so capabilities of the sQ server to do transitions and other effects are not used.

+**The following text describing the HTTP API is an old version.
+Please see the main `README.md` of the project.**

 ## Connecting to an ISA

 By default, the gateway tries to connect to an ISA at on the localhost.